kragen/derctuo/virtual-machine-setup.md

 (The QED format, added in recent QEMU versions, is allocate-on-write, so even though the virtual disk is 32 GB, the `ubuntu-base.qed` file it’s stored in is only 11 GB, since it’s mostly unused.)
-Also, whatever QEMU’s default memory size is, it’s too small, and Ubuntu’s installer “reported” this fact by displaying a blank text-mode screen with a blinking cursor and never doing anything else; `-m 2G` or something is needed.
+Also, whatever QEMU’s default memory size is [128MiB], it’s too small, and Ubuntu’s installer “reported” this fact by displaying a blank text-mode screen with a blinking cursor and never doing anything else; `-m 2G` or something is needed.